You can fail at what you don’t want, so you might as well take a chance on doing what you love.” ~ Jim Carey

 Running a business and keeping up with the latest education and innovation in the field of lactation support has been doubly challenging.
-But…as a woman, a wife and mother of three young children who returned to school at the age of 38, earned a degree in nursing, became a certified Lamaze Childbirth Educator, earned her credentials as an IBCLC while collaborating on starting and growing the lactation and patient education department at a brand new hospital Birthing Center, who most recently opened a brick and mortar business which grew out of the Limited Liability Company she started 9 years ago, I believe I am up to the challenge!
+But…as a woman, a wife and mother of three young children who returned to school at the age of 38, earned a degree in nursing, became a certified Lamaze Childbirth Educator, earned her credentials as an IBCLC while collaborating on starting and growing the Lactation and Patient Education Department at a brand new hospital Birthing Center, I believed I was up to the challenge!
 However, I would be remiss in not mentioning that all of this, every single one of my accomplishments, would not have been possible without the support of my wonderful husband and family.

 I’ve had to leap over the fire while holding fast to my faith in myself and to the knowledge that I can make a difference in people’s lives.
-Even as fear waits in the wings, my heart remains playful as I experience again and again, the joys of touching and being touched, by the lives of others.
+Even as fear and doubt wait in the wings, (the curse of being a perfectionist,) my heart remains playful as I experience, again and again, the joys of touching and being touched, by the lives of others.

 That is why I love what I do, and do what I love.

 Need a help in breastfeeding your baby?
 Please visit https://themotherbabybond.com/services/lactation-consultations/